archivesunleashed/aut-docs/docs/Spark-Collection-Analytics.md

 ### List of URLs

-If you just want a list of URLs in the collection, you can paste `:p` this in Spark shell and run it with `ctrl-d`:
+If you just want a list of URLs in the collection, you can type :p into Spark Shell, paste the script, and then run it with ctrl-d:

 ```scala
 import io.archivesunleashed.spark.matchbox._